jameydeorio/RandSense-Scala/README.md

     |__|__|__,|_|_|___|_____|___|_|_|___|___|

-RandSense v 0.5
+RandSense-Scala v 0.5
 ===================

-RandSense is a random sentence generator.
+RandSense-Scala is the Scala version of RandSense, a random sentence generator.
 It uses a context-free grammar to construct grammatically correct yet often silly and nonsensical sentences.

 RandSense is built using the [SimpleNLG](http://code.google.com/p/simplenlg/) default lexicon, with some of my own modifications.